Copyright 2024 Google LLC

 contents = [video_content, prompt]

-generate(gemini_pro, contents, as_markdown=True)
+generate(gemini, contents, as_markdown=True)

-- 00:01 The hand deftly catches the cup as it descends, momentarily pausing before sending it airborne again.
+- 00:03 The hand catches the cup again.

 Prompt #3.
 Video Understanding: Using System instruction¶